MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-known-issues.md

 ## Don't use machine authentication

 When a Windows endpoint, like a Windows 10/11 device joins an Active Directory Domain, a computer account is automatically created.
+The computer/machine account can be used to authenticate.

 Machine authentication happens when:

-- On-premises resources, like file shares, printers, applications, and web sites, are accessed using AD computer accounts instead of users.
+- On-premises resources, like file shares, printers, applications, and web sites, are accessed using on-premises AD computer accounts instead of user accounts.
 - Administrators or application developers configure on-premises resource access using machine accounts instead of users or user groups.

-Cloud native endpoints are joined to Azure AD, and don't exist in Active Directory.
-So, cloud native endpoints don't support AD machine authentication.
-Strictly configuring access to on-premises file shares, applications, or services using only AD machine accounts will fail on cloud native endpoints.
+Cloud native endpoints are joined to Azure AD, and don't exist in on-premises Active Directory.
+So, cloud native endpoints don't support on-premises AD machine authentication.
+Configuring access to on-premises file shares, applications, or services using only on-premises AD machine accounts will fail on cloud native endpoints.

 ### Switch to user-based authentication

 - When creating new projects, don't use machine authentication.
 It's not common or a recommended practice, but it's something you need to know and be aware.
+Instead, use user-based authentication.
 - Review your environment and identify any applications and services that currently use machine authentication.
 Then, change the access to user-based authentication or service account-based authentication.

 > [!IMPORTANT]
 > The Azure AD Connect device writeback feature tracks devices that are registered in Azure AD.
 These devices are shown in on-premises AD as registered devices.
 >
-> Azure AD Connect device writeback doesn't create identical AD computer accounts in the on-premises AD domain.
+> Azure AD Connect device writeback doesn't create identical on-premises AD computer accounts in the on-premises AD domain.
 These writeback devices don't support on-premises machine authentication.
 >
 > For information on scenarios supported with device writeback, go to [Azure AD Connect: Enabling device writeback](/azure/active-directory/hybrid/how-to-connect-device-writeback).